Chamomile Tea For Babies: Benefits, Dosage And Side Effects

 Image: Shutterstock

 Studies have found that chamomile tea may help soothe colic in infants, thereby promoting a restful sleep.
 However, clinical trials supporting this claim are limited (4).
-In some studies, regular use of the tea has shown to control chronic colic.
+In some studies, regular use of tea has shown to control chronic colic.
 It was also found that babies who tend to be fussy also felt better after the consumption of chamomile tea.
-However, it is not known how chamomile works on these conditions.

 Chamomile extract has been used as a sleep aid in traditional medicine to alleviate sleep problems.
 Both oral and topical application of chamomile has shown to have calming effects that help induce sleep (1).
 Thus, its use may prove to be useful in cases where the infant has a disturbed sleep schedule.
 However, there are limited clinical studies to support the proposed benefit.